Skip to content

 Inflation Jumps for April to 1.7%

-As suspected the CPI for April is up, says Stats Canada.
-The rate for March year over year was 1.4% but for April year over year it is 1.7%, which seems to suggest the high price of gas is starting to make it through the system and is being reflected in consumer prices.
+As suspected, Stats Canada reports that the April CPI is up.
+The rate for March was 1.4% year over year, but for April, it is 1.7% year over year.
+This suggests that the high gas price is starting to penetrate the system and is being reflected in consumer prices.

 Gasoline was the main contributor to both the acceleration and the 12-month increase of the all-items index.
 Gasoline prices rose 11.6% between April 2007 and April 2008, compared with a 7.9% increase posted a month earlier.

-There was no way higher gas prices was not going to start this kind of a cascade, and now the question is what is the Bank of Canada going to do about interest rates?
+Higher gas prices were bound to start this kind of cascade.
+Now the question is, what is the Bank of Canada going to do about interest rates?

-The interesting number I see is that food, the one commodity that I would have been positive was very affected by high gas prices only was up 1.2%, which seems odd (or maybe it just hasn’t gone through the system yet).
+The interesting number I see is that food, the one commodity that I would have been positive was significantly affected by high gas prices, only up 1.2%, which seems odd (or maybe it just hasn’t gone through the system yet).

 Consumer Price Index and major components